Account Security

 "condition": "pathVariable('user_name') == samUserName"

-This will ensure that the SAM User account used to create the API request and the SAM User account that will be modified according to the request match, regardless of the actual username.
+This will ensure that the SAM user creating the API request and the SAM user that will be modified according to the request must match, regardless of the actual username.

 We can then simply add the following permission statement: